Abdo0x1/Abdo0x1.github.io/_posts/2025-12-27-aws-ssrf-writeup.md

   "Token" : "IQoJb3Jp..."
 }
 Mitigation
-To prevent this:
+To prevent this attack, organizations should:

-Enforce IMDSv2 (Requires Session Token).
+Enforce IMDSv2: This requires a session token and blocks simple SSRF.

-Implement strict Input Validation.
+Input Validation: Implement a strict whitelist of allowed domains.